Top 5 Reasons for Cloud Migration Failure!

 2) Talent Sparsity

-Talent crunch is perhaps the most significant issue with cloud migration.
+Talent crunch is perhaps the most significant issue with migration.
 Most organizations assume that existing expertise is sufficient to achieve cloud adoption.
 However, the existing IT staffers often lack clarity about the cloud.
 Indeed, they may be cognizant of computing and storage, but the cloud requires holistic thinking about how the cloud models are designed, implemented, and operated.

 A skill gap assessment is imperative to know what skills are on hand and skills required for cloud migration.
 When you weigh your as-is state against the to-be state, the details reflect the crunch.
 Draft a plan to bridge the talent gap.
 It is wise to loop in cloud consulting service providers like Veritis to help you realize the to-be state.